metagenlab/zAMP/docs/_build/html/_sources/pages/ref_DB_preprocessing.rst.txt

 With that and using tools from Qiime2 [4]_ and VSEARCH [5]_, as well as home-made scripts, the pipeline will first extract the amplicon matching the used primes.
 Then, it unifies the taxonomy: in cases where the exact same amplicon is predicted for multiple taxa, it collapses together their identifiers at the genus/species (up to a user-defined number of occurrences).
 An error is raised in cases where the same sequence is observed across different families.

-The original RDP classier as well as Decipher IDTAXA require specific formatting and pre-training of the classifiers.
-These steps are automatically conducted by RSP4ABM when running this preprocessing step.
+In addition, the pipeline formats the database and executes the pre-training required for the original RDP classier as well as Decipher IDTAXA.

 Finally, the  pipeline will make a copy of the original database as well as computes hashes of all files for traceability purposes.